Get started

 • Breakfast, lunch, and dinner for two included

-• Guidance by our specialised trainers
+• Guidance by our specialized trainers

 • Use of new Stroke.Rehab machines